How to Fix Android Tablets

 How can I improve my tablet's battery life?

-Lower the screen brightness, turn off Wi-Fi and Bluetooth when not in use, and close apps running in the background.
-Also, check for any battery-draining apps and uninstall them if necessary.
+To improve battery life, reduce screen brightness, turn off Wi-Fi and Bluetooth when not in use, and close apps running in the background.
+Also, consider enabling battery saver mode.

-How can I fix a tablet that keeps crashing?
+How do I fix a tablet that keeps crashing?

 Was this page helpful?